devbambino/postee-bot/README.md

 *   #️⃣ **Hashtag Optimization:**  Includes relevant hashtags for increased visibility.
 *   🛡️ **Committed to Responsible AI:** We've implemented safety measures to prevent our AI from generating harmful content.
 This includes filtering for categories like harassment, hate speech, sexually explicit material, and dangerous suggestions.

-Using Azure OpenAI javascript SDK from (here)[https://learn.microsoft.com/en-us/javascript/api/overview/azure/openai-readme?view=azure-node-preview]
+This app is using Azure OpenAI javascript SDK from (here)[https://learn.microsoft.com/en-us/javascript/api/overview/azure/openai-readme?view=azure-node-preview]

 **PosteeBot is your one-stop solution for creating high-quality social media content that drives results!** 🚀